 Q: I received a rejection letter from the UW medical school.
 Am I still under consideration for UW MSTP?

 A: YES!
 UW MSTP and the medical school have separate admissions processes.
-Make sure you have submitted your UW MSTP preliminary application and you will hear from us soon.
+Make sure you have submitted your UW MSTP preliminary application in addition to your AMCAS application and you will hear from us soon.

 Q. What is your application deadline?

 A. Your application must be complete by December 30, 2019.
 A completed application includes:

 - Application fee of $35